Chinese New Year

 Chinese New Year is here!
 This larger than life holiday is the biggest annual migration of humans IN THE WORLD!
 Chunyun, or Spring Festival travel season, brings families from around the world together to celebrate culture, history, and yummy eats!
 Little Passports wants to share with you the fun, the story, the family, and the magic that are all part of Chinese New Year!

-a lot more than just house decoration.
+Year of the Rabbit 2011 is hopping right along and on February 3rd the tiger takes a 12 year rest while the rabbit hops on to center stage.
+For some, this is simply entertaining.
+For others, it determines a lot more than just house decoration.
 Each year a reputable Asian investment firm publishes the feng shui report on the stock market.
 According to the report, this lunar year will be best for investing in things associated with water and metal while avoiding investments associated with wood and earth.

 Red Envelope